alphagov/govuk-design-system/src/components/radios/index.md

 ## When not to use this component

 Do not use the radios component if users might need to select more than one option.
-In this case, you should use the [checkboxes](/components/checkboxes/) component instead.
+In this case, you should use the [Checkboxes component](/components/checkboxes/) instead.

 ## How it works